balthazar-space/Case-and-housing-design/README.md

 # case-and-design
 Balthazar's case and the design.
-This is the place for stl's and design proposals.
+This is the place for stl's CAD files and design proposals.